goharbor/harbor/docs/configure_https.md

 2) Generate a Certificate Signing Request:

 If you use FQDN like **reg.yourdomain.com** to connect your registry host, then you must use **reg.yourdomain.com** as CN (Common Name).
-Otherwise, if you use IP address to connect your registry host, the CN can be the IP or your name or something else, and replace yourdomain.com with your registry IP in the command below:
+Otherwise, if you use IP address to connect your registry host, CN can be anything like your name and so on:
 ```
   openssl req \
     -newkey rsa:4096 -nodes -sha256 -keyout yourdomain.com.key \